sunmu01/books-qa/README.md

-# Books Q&A with Next.js and Flask
+# Books Q&A with ChatGPT

 Books Q&A is a web app that lets you find answers in your books.
-You can ask questions related to their content, and the app will use embeddings and GPT to generate answers from the most relevant books. \
+You can ask questions related to their content, and the app will use embeddings and GPT to generate answers from the most relevant books.

 ## Requirements